Opera Productions

 Soloists: Vladimir Chernov, Olga Peretyatko and others

-Produced by: Thomas Mittmann
+Direction: Thomas Mittmann

 ——————–

-donauFESTWOCHEN im strudengau
+donauFESTWOCHEN im Strudengau

-Directed by: Andrea Haupt
+Direction: Andrea Haupt

 2007